midhunmanoj716/Cognizant-Solutions/README.md

 A Java-compatible IDE (such as Visual Studio Code, IntelliJ IDEA, or Eclipse)

 🚀 How to Run the Programs
-Clone the repository using
+Clone the repository:
 git clone https://github.com/midhunmanoj716/Cognizant-Solutions.git

 Open the folder in VS Code or your preferred IDE

-Navigate to any subfolder inside a week, such as week1/SingletonPatternExample/
+Navigate to any week's subfolder, then into the exercise folder

-Compile the Java files using
+Compile the Java files:
 javac FileName.java

-Run the program using
+Run the program:
 java FileName

-Replace FileName with the name of the file containing the main() method.
+(Replace FileName with the class containing the main() method)

-📌 Topics Covered
-Singleton Design Pattern

-Factory Method Design Pattern

-Linear and Binary Search (with complexity analysis)

-Recursive Algorithms in Financial Forecasting

-More solutions will be added as training progresses through further weeks.

 📄 License
-This repository is maintained for educational purposes and personal learning during the Cognizant FSE training program.
-Please avoid unauthorized reuse or direct duplication.
+This repository is maintained for educational and personal learning use during the Cognizant FSE program.
+Direct copying or unauthorized reuse is discouraged.

 ✍️ Author
 Midhun Manoj